Is My Axolotl Dead or Just in Deep Rest?

 What If They Actually Are Sick, Not Dead?

 If you get zero response but they don’t show definitive death signs, they may be extremely stressed or ill.
-Take these steps immediately:
+Take these steps calmly:

 - Perform 25% water change: Even if parameters test fine.